samene/pulumi-hcloud-kubeadm/README.md

 Set configuration for authentication to HCloud server.

 ```
-pulumi config set hcloud:token XXXXXXXXXXXXXXXX          # replace with your API token (or set env variable)
+pulumi config set hcloud:token XXXXXXXXXXX      # replace with your API token (or set env variable)
 ```

 Set the path of the topology file (relative to current folder, or absolute path)